What is Good Food Retail?

 Supporting councils to take action

-During 2019 we supported six councils to develop Good Food Retail projects as part of the Mayor of London's small grants programme.
-We facilitated a Community of Practice, provided support, helped draw in external expertise and shared learning with wider community.
+During 2019 and 2020 Sustain’s London Food Link team supported 11 councils to develop Good Food Retail projects as part of the Mayor of London's small grants programme.
+A facilitated Community of Practice, provided support, helped draw in external expertise and shared learning with wider community.

 How can councils help Good Food Retail?

-Our briefing covers how councils can support Good Food Retail in more detail, but broadly this includes things such as:
+Our briefing covers how councils can support Good Food Retail in more detail.
+Broadly this includes things such as:

 - Development of a Good Food Retail Plan